OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 :meth:`World.run()` automatically calls :meth:`World.shutdown()` for you.

-How to to real-time simulations
+How to do real-time simulations
 ===============================

 It is very easy to do real-time (or "wall-clock time") simulations in mosaik.